 Specialist contractor, McConnell Dowell, was selected by Mobil to manage the project which includes the safe removal of industrial infrastructure using specialised equipment.
-Completion of these works is anticipated by end of 2017.

 Following commitment by the State Government in late 2015, Mobil has agreed to fund upgrade works of the 215-metre rock groyne that forms part of the wharf structure so that it can be retained for future use.
 Upgrade works estimated at over $5 million include adding a walkway along the top of the groyne so that it can be safely accessed once remediation has been completed and the foreshore area is reopened to the public.